egbonjefri/egbonjefri/README.md

 <center> <h2>Hello👋 my name is Jeffery</h2> </center>

 #### I'm a dedicated, innovative, self-taught web developer, with over 2 years experience.

 #### I'm constantly seeking ways to improve and I'm searching for learning and collaboration opportunities.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning...
 -BackEnd Development with CodeCademy
 -d3 Data Visualization with freeCodeCamp
 - 💬 Ask me about ...
 -Javascript
 -HTML
 -CSS
 ##### Please check out some of my recent projects below...

 <!--
 **egbonjefri/egbonjefri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.